Ashton Kutcher May Testify At Ex-Girlfriend’s Murder Trial

 — Radar Online (@radar_online) April 15, 2019

-Court documents show that Gargiulo moved to Los Angeles after living, and allegedly committing murders, in Chicago.
+Court documents show that Gargiulo moved to Los Angeles after living in Chicago and allegedly committed murders.
 Living within just 400 feet of Ellerin, he entered the victim’s home one night while she showered and attacked her.

 Prosecutors said Maria Bruno, Gargiulo’s next known alleged target, was recently separated and moved into an apartment fewer than 100 feet from Gargiulo’s place of residence just before her murder on December 1, 2005.

-As Radar Online reported the trial, which began April 15, is set to last almost 6 months.
+As Radar Online reported, the trial, which began on April 15, is set to last almost six months.

 After years of postponements, jury selection finally began this month.
 Ellerin’s family had spoken before of their frustration over the delays in Gargiulio’s trial.